 Strictly speaking, parthenogenesis, or “virgin birth,” is not considered a form true asexual reproduction since it involves the production of egg cells.

-Ok, this is a tricky process that requires detailed explanation.
+Ok, this is a tricky process that requires a detailed explanation.

 Parthenogenesis takes place when a duplicate piece of DNA within an egg does the fertilization, rather than sperm, and it develops to maturity.